SavOza/flight-roster-system/README.md

 # Flight Roster System

 ## Project Synopsis
-An online tool called the Flight Roster System is intended to be used in the creation and administration of flight rosters for fictitious airlines.
-In order to ensure effective flight preparation and administration, it makes it easier to organize flight information, such as passenger lists and assignments for the cockpit and cabin personnel.
+Intended to be used in the creation and administration of flight rosters for fictitious airlines.
+In order to ensure effective flight preparation and administration, the tool aims to make it easier to organize flight information; such as passenger lists and assignments for the cockpit and cabin personnel.

 ### Features
 - **Flight Selection:** Users have the option to filter flights based on a variety of parameters or choose flights based on their unique number.